grafana/agent/docs/sources/flow/setup/install/linux.md

 ---
-description: Learn how to install Grafana Agent Flow on Linux
+description: Learn how to install Grafana Agent in flow mode on Linux
-title: Install Grafana Agent Flow on Linux
+title: Install Grafana Agent in flow mode on Linux
 menuTitle: Linux
 weight: 300
 aliases:
  - ../../install/linux/
 ---

-# Install Grafana Agent Flow on Linux
+# Install Grafana Agent in flow mode on Linux

-You can install Grafana Agent Flow as a systemd service on Linux.
+You can install Grafana Agent in flow mode as a systemd service on Linux.

 ## Install on Debian or Ubuntu

-To install Grafana Agent Flow on Debian or Ubuntu, run the following commands in a terminal window.
+To install Grafana Agent in flow mode on Debian or Ubuntu, run the following commands in a terminal window.

 1. Import the GPG key and add the Grafana package repository: